-- Piping Run Length (ft).
+- •Piping Run Length (ft).
 The length (plan view) of distribution pipe located in unconditioned space, in feet, between the primary heating/cooling source and the point of distribution. - •Nominal Pipe Size (in.).
-The nominal (as opposed to true) pipe diameter in inches. - Insulation Thickness (in.).
+The nominal (as opposed to true) pipe diameter in inches. - •Insulation Thickness (in.).
 The thickness of the insulation in inches.
-Enter "none" if the pipe is uninsulated. - •Insulation R-value (hr-ft2- \$\tau\$/Btu).
+Enter "none" if the pipe is uninsulated. - •Insulation R-value (hr-ft2- T/Btu).
 The installed R-value of the pipe insulation.
-Minimum pipe insulation for hydronic systems is as specified in \$150.1(j).
+Minimum pipe insulation for hydronic systems is as specified in §150.1(j).

-2.4.32.4.4Ground Source Heat Pump
+2.4.4 Ground Source Heat Pump

-There is no current method Until there is an approved compliance option for modeling a ground source heat pump systems to accurately represent this featuresystem, which uses the earth as a source of energy for heating and as a heat sink for energy when cooling, a split system equivalent to the standard design with default duct conditions is substituted for the proposed system.
+Until there is an approved compliance option for ground source heat pump systems to accurately represent this system, which uses the earth as a source of energy for heating and as a heat sink for energy when cooling, a split system equivalent to the standard design with default duct conditions is substituted for the proposed system.
 The mandatory efficiencies for ground water source heat pumps are a minimum Coefficient of Performance (COP) for heating and EER for cooling.

-2.4.42.4.5 Cooling Subsystems
+2.4.5 Cooling Subsystems